infernet-h2020/DCAbuild/README.md

 ## RNA sequences

 The code is not yet able to cope with RNA sequences, we will provide soon an RNA counterpart of this procedure.
-Feel free to contact us if you would like to use [DCAlign](https://github.com/infernet-h2020/DCAlign) for this kind of data.
+Feel free to contact us if you are interested in using [DCAlign](https://github.com/infernet-h2020/DCAlign) for this kind of data.